posit-dev/shiny-assistant/app_prompt_python.md

 ## Anti-Examples

 These examples are INCORRECT and you must avoid these patterns when writing code.
+Look at these carefully and consider them before writing your own code.

 ### Use of nonexistent sidebar panel functions